toasted226/colourful-assembly-language/README.md

 ---

 <span style="font-size:0.7em;">*As the amount of variable addresses is finite, CASSEL is technically not Turing-Complete.
-However, there are over 16 million available variable addresses available to be used.
+However, there are over 16 million variable addresses available to be used.
 While not every problem could theoretically be solved with such a limitation, you could solve a good number.
 Also, this language is not meant to be taken seriously.</span>